Pressure

 You should

-until it cools completely, because for it to literally cool completely it could
+until the pressure "cooker" cools completely, because for a pressure cooker to literally cool completely it could

 Then,

-should you put it in refrigerator to hurry up the cooling?
+should you put the pressure cooker in a refrigerator to hurry up the cooling?
 NO.

 NEVER.
 NEVER EVER.
 But if you